vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/workflow/workflows.md

 ## Precautions

-- Additional deployment of the Dag Controller and the Nebula Analytics is required to use the workflow.
+- Additional deployment of the Dag Controller and the Nebula Analytics is required to use a workflow.
 For details, see [Deploy dependent services](0.deploy-controller-analytics.md).

 - The input to the graph query component can only be the nGQL.